CITY · MACAU SAR

 Special Administrative Region on the Pearl River Delta.
 Former Portuguese colony (1557–1999); the only city in the Sinosphere with a continuous Cantonese-Portuguese fusion food culture.
 UNESCO-listed historic centre.

-Macau was a Portuguese trading post from 1557 and a Portuguese colony from 1849 to 1999.
-It is now a Special Administrative Region of the PRC with its own currency (Macanese Pataca, MOP — Hong Kong Dollar widely accepted), its own immigration system (many nationalities visa-free up to 30–90 days), and its own legal system.
-The city consists of the Macau Peninsula and the southern islands of Taipa and Coloane, joined together with reclamation to form the gambling and entertainment Cotai Strip.
+Macau was a Portuguese trading post from 1557 and formally a Portuguese colony from 1849 until 1999.
+It became a Special Administrative Region of the PRC on 20 December 1999, retaining its own currency (Macanese Pataca, MOP — Hong Kong Dollars are accepted at par across the territory), its own immigration system, and its own legal system under the Basic Law.
+Many nationalities enter visa-free for periods of 30 to 90 days; the mainland China visa requirement does not apply.

 Cultural & access notes